mbnshtck/jupyter-kql-magic/README.rst

 -------------

 Query results are loaded as lists, so very large result sets may use up your system's memory and/or hang your browser.
-There is no autolimit by default.
-However, `autolimit` (if set) limits the size of the result set (usually with a `LIMIT` clause in the KQL).  `displaylimit` is similar, but the entire result set is still pulled into memory (for later analysis);
+There is no auto_limit by default.
+However, `auto_limit` (if set) limits the size of the result set (usually with a `LIMIT` clause in the KQL).  `display_limit` is similar, but the entire result set is still pulled into memory (for later analysis);
 only the screen display is truncated.